dunglas/doctrine-json-odm/README.md

 powerful and [fast as hell (similar in performance to a MongoDB database)](http://www.enterprisedb.com/postgres-plus-edb-blog/marc-linster/postgres-outperforms-mongodb-and-ushers-new-developer-reality)!
 You can even [define indexes](http://www.postgresql.org/docs/current/static/datatype-json.html#JSON-INDEXING) for those documents.

-Doctrine JSON ODM allows to store PHP objects as JSON documents in modern dynamic columns of RDBMS.
+Doctrine JSON ODM allows to store PHP objects as JSON documents in modern, dynamic columns of an RDBMS.
-It works with JSON and JSONB columns of PostgreSQL (>= 9.4) and the JSON column of MySQL (>= 5.7.8).
+It works with JSON and JSONB columns of PostgreSQL (>= 9.4) and the JSON column type of MySQL (>= 5.7.8).

 For more information about concepts behind Doctrine JSON ODM, take a look at [the presentation given by Benjamin Eberlei at Symfony Catalunya 2016](https://qafoo.com/resources/presentations/symfony_catalunya_2016/doctrine_orm_and_nosql.html).